 This revolutionary nonablative fractionated wavelength laser treatment is beneficial for men and women with any skin type.
 This means that even individuals with darker skin tones can enjoy the refreshed, brighter-looking skin that Moxi’s diode laser system can provide.

-A consultation for new patients and prior to new treatments is required to make sure the Moxi is the right treatment for you and proper pre and post treatment care is taken.
+A consultation for new patients and prior to new treatments is required to make sure that Moxi is the right treatment for you and proper pre- and post-treatment care is taken.

 Offers Multiple Energy Settings